Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

-The LSTM model, as a variant of the recurrent neural network, is particularly well-suited for processing temporal data due to the use of hidden states to capture information from previous states.
-In \cite{zhang2021integrating}, Landsat imagery and MODIS imagery are combined into the LSTM for yield prediction in maize-growing areas of China, where the LSTM outperforms LASSO and LightGBM algorithms.
-Similarly, \cite{schwalbert2020satellite} uses multivariate OLS linear regression, RF, and LSTM models to predict soybean yields in southern Brazil, using a combination of MODIS multi-class products, and finds that the LSTM model performs the best.

-Several recent studies have explored the feasibility of using spatiotemporal DL architectures to process RS time series data for crop yield time series modeling and prediction.
+Several recent studies have explored the feasibility of using spatiotemporal architectures that simultaneously contain CNN and LSTM to process RS time series data for crop yield time series modeling and prediction.
 In \cite{jeong2022predicting}, the performances of five different network structures ((FFNN), 1D-CNN, LSTM, 1D-CNN+LSTM, and LSTM+1D-CNN hybrid models) for the early prediction of rice yield are evaluated.
 In these models, the CNN module is used to extract spatial features, and the LSTM module is used to obtain sequence features.
-Both hybrid models outperform the single models. \cite{nevavuori2020crop} has indicated that CNN and LSTM can be connected and combined in an improved manner, where CNN-LSTM, ConvLSTM, and 3D-CNN architectures are developed for wheat, barley, and oat yield prediction. \cite{wang2020winter} creates a two-branch DL model to predict winter wheat yields at the county level in major production areas of China, where the first branch composes of an LSTM network with meteorological and RS data inputs, and the other branch exploits CNNs to model static soil features. \cite{qiao2021crop} constructs a spatial-spectral-temporal neural network by connecting the top of a 3D CNN and several stacked bidirectional LSTM units.
+Both hybrid models outperform the single models.
+Nevavuori et al. \cite{nevavuori2020crop} has indicated that CNN and LSTM can be connected and combined in an improved manner, where CNN-LSTM, ConvLSTM, and 3D-CNN architectures are developed for wheat, barley, and oat yield prediction.
+Wang et al. \cite{wang2020winter} creates a two-branch network to predict winter wheat yields at the county level in major production areas of China, where the first branch composes of an LSTM network with meteorological and RS data inputs, and the other branch exploits CNNs to model static soil features.
+Qiao et al. \cite{qiao2021crop} constructs a spatial-spectral-temporal neural network by connecting the top of a 3D CNN and several stacked bidirectional LSTM units.
 They predict winter wheat and maize yields in three regions of China using multispectral and multitemporal MODIS images.
-The results demonstrate that both types of crop predictions outperform CNN and LSTM models.
+We have summarized related works on crop yield prediction using RS images with AI technologies, as shown in the appendix.